vgorloff/mc-blog/blog-posts/swiftui-in-auv3/index.md

 }
 ```

-Drawing state and value of DSP's maximum magnitude wired in view controller via callback.
+Drawing model and maximum magnitude wired together in a view controller, via callback.

 ```swift